DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 ### Viewing a list of API clients

-The list of API clients is accessed via the ‘API clients’ option in the service navigation.
+Users can access the list of API clients via the ‘API clients’ option in the service navigation.

 If the user has general access to the register, we show a list of all API clients.
 The list includes: